colinSchofield/zai-weather/README.md

 ### Synopsis

-This document discusses my thought process during the completion of this test, any assumptions that I made, along with a brief summary of the technical challenges and how I overcame them.
+This document covers the technical details of this task and any issues or assumptions, along with a discussion of scalability and reliability.

 The task itself involved the creation of a service to act as a REST API that provides weather information (i.e. temperature in Celsius and wind speed in km/hr).

+My goal was to keep the solution as simple as possible, whilst still addressing the requirements.

 ### Technical Details